 REDUCING THE EMOTIONAL AFTERMATH OF FIRE SEASON

-Our California wildland fire season is coming whether we are ready or not!!
-We have all been distracted by the pandemic, but the weather isn’t going to wait for us to recover.
+Our California wildland fire season comes every year whether we are ready for it or not.
+We have all been distracted by the pandemic, but the weather doesn't care.
 Fire season takes its own strain and toll on families when our spouse unexpectedly leaves for periods of time.
-Right now, we don’t even know what life is going to look like when those first fires start rolling.
-Will we even be able to use family help and daycares by the time those fires hit for support?
-There’s a lot of uncertainty, but I don't want to lose sight of the real dangers of fire season.
+Right now, we're still restricted in our abilities to utilize family help, daycares, how to entertain ourselves and our children, going to stores etc. So many challenges that we are being faced with right now, but I don't want to lose sight of the real dangers of fire season.

 As a spouse, we worry about our loved one responding to wildland fires and the dangers they face on duty.
 We can often forget about the fact that we lose more to the mental health repercussions following these fires than the actual fires themselves.